-The Wellness Committee will serve as an advisory committee regarding student health and wellness issues and will be responsible for developing a recommended plan action to the ELBS Administration for adoption, implementing and periodically reviewing the policy/plan, and recommending updates to maintain compliance with law.
+The Wellness Committee will serve as an advisory committee regarding student health and wellness issues and will be responsible for developing and submitting a recommended action plan to the ELBS Administration for adoption, implementation, and periodic review to maintain compliance.

-The Wellness Committee will review and consider evidence-based strategies and techniques in establishing goals for nutrition education and promotion, physical activity and other school based activities that promote student wellness as part of the policy development and revision process.
+The Wellness Committee will review and consider evidence-based strategies and techniques in establishing goals for nutrition education and promotion, physical activity and other school-based activities that promote student wellness as part of the policy development and revision process.

-Nutrition Education
+Nutrition Education: